 Chicken Tikka Masala from the comfort of my own home.
 In only 30 minutes (minus marinating time).
 I plan on making this at least twice a month for the remainder of winter.
 It’s warm, spicy, full of flavor, creamy, and just as good (Zach says it’s better!) as at your favorite Indian restaurant.

-Don’t be scared because it’s exotic and you’ve never made it before- it’s WICKED EASY to make!
+Don’t be scared because you’ve never made it before- it’s WICKED EASY to make!
 Promise.

 Easy Chicken Tikka Masala

 An easy-to-make popular Indian meal that’s guaranteed to be healthier (and cheaper!) than at your favorite Indian restaurant without sacrificing taste.

 - Prep Time: 10 mins

 - Cook Time: 20 mins